Myrmekiaphila

 Ant-loving trapdoor spiders

-Myrmekiaphila is a of mygalomorph trapdoor in the Euctenizidae, to the southeastern United States.
+Myrmekiaphila is a of mygalomorph trapdoor spiders in the Euctenizidae, to the southeastern United States.
 The genus was first described by G.F.
 Atkinson in 1886 and has undergone several taxonomic revisions, most recently placed in Euctenizidae in 2012.
-These spiders construct subterranean -lined burrows with silken-soil trap doors, and some uniquely build side chambers closed by secondary trap doors.
+These spiders construct subterranean silk-lined burrows with silken-soil trap doors, and some uniquely build side chambers closed by secondary trap doors.
 The genus name derives from Greek roots meaning '-loving,' referencing their frequent association with ant nests.

 Pronunciation